IBM/watson-discovery-sdu-with-assistant/README.md

 ![action-code](doc/source/images/action-code.png)

-In the code editor window [2], cut and paste in the code from the `disco-action.js` file found in the `/actions` directory of your local repo.
+In the code editor window [2], cut and paste in the code from the `disco-action.js` file found in the `actions` directory of your local repo.
+The code is pretty straight-forward - it simply connects to the Discovery service, makes a query against the collection, then returns the response.

 If you press the `Invoke` button [3], it will fail due to credentials not being defined yet.
-We'll do this next in the following step.
+We'll do this next.

-Next, select the `Parameters` tab [1]:
+Select the `Parameters` tab [1]:

 ![action-params](doc/source/images/action-params.png)